General Rudolf Bangersky

 About Christmas battles

-The Christmas battle ended on January 11.
-The Latvian riflemen of the heavily fortified position of the German army - Ložmetējkalns - managed to take the battle on the third day.
-The price of Christmas battles was very high.
-Hundreds of Latvian and other Russian army soldiers had lost their lives trying to knock the Germans out of position.
-The narrator vividly describes the scenes on the battlefield after the end of the Christmas battles.
+The Christmas Battles ended on January 11.
+The Latvian riflemen managed to capture the heavily fortified German army position - Ložmetējkalnu - on the third day of the battle.
+The price of the Christmas Battles was very high.
+Hundreds of Latvian and other Russian army soldiers had lost their lives trying to knock the Germans out of their positions.
+The narrator vividly describes the scenes on the battlefield after the end of the Christmas Battles.

-The narrator describes an event in the Daugavgrīva fortress during World War I, when it was bombed by an air force in the German army.
-The fortress was one of the strategic objects that remained important until the end of World War II.
+The narrator describes an event in the Daugavgrīva Fortress during World War I, when it was bombed by a German army airship.
+The fortress was one of the strategic objects that retained its importance until the end of World War II.